At ACL, we take security seriously.

 For more information, see Policies & Processes.

-Our system is provided from four regions in the North America, Europe, Australia, and Asia in order to provide our customers with options where their data is stored.
+Our system is provided from five regions in the United States, Canada, Europe, Australia, and Asia in order to provide our customers with options where their data is stored.
 These options enable our customers to comply with data privacy location requirements.

 PII is limited by our customer subscription agreements, sub service organization agreements, corresponding controls, and segregation built into our SaaS design.
 This ensures that any PII is isolated and protected in the system and each customer has access to its data only.